Standards for Academic Progress Policy

-In the semester following the Academic Warning, if a student’s semester grade point average is below a 2.00, the student will be placed on Academic Probation.
+In the semester following the Academic Warning, if a student’s cumulative grade point average is below a 2.00, the student will be placed on Academic Probation.
 An Academic Success Plan is required to be developed by the student with a College Professional.
 The Plan identifies specific steps students will take to improve academic performance and needs to be filed with the office of the Vice President for Academic Affairs (VPAA) prior to attending classes in the subsequent semester.
 Students who fail to file the required Academic Success Plan will be ineligible to return in the subsequent semester.

 - Academic Dismissal

 In the semester following the Academic Probation, if a student’s cumulative grade point average is below a 2.00, the student will be academically dismissed.
 A student is not allowed to enroll in classes for the subsequent semester.
 Students are recommended to sit out three (3) years and apply for Academic Fresh Start upon returning to the College.
 A letter from the office of the VPAA will be sent to the student notifying them of their right to appeal the Academic Dismissal.
 Those wishing to appeal are required to follow the procedure outlined in the letter.
 Failure to follow the procedure for appeal will void the petition for reinstatement.
 Appeals made must demonstrate that a documented hardship occurred during the semester that disallowed a student to fulfill their Academic Success Plan.
 Students returning from Academic Dismissal are required to prepare a new Academic Success Plan with a College professional and file it with the office of the VPAA prior to registering for classes.